nhatfield/hnt_monitor/docs/hosted.md

 **The Bonus**

-* Get upates without needing to manually update your personal stack
+* Get updates without needing to manually manage your personal stack
 * Get help with creating dashboards and new visualizations for your fleet
 * Get help with creating alerts, setting thresholds, and actionable descriptions
 * Have data to help troubleshoot with your vendor to quickly figure out anomalies